 The Academic Success Center supports students with accommodations for assessments offered in the center or in class.
-To request accommodations, see Disability Support Services webpage: www.emilygriffith.edu/disability-support-services/
+To request accommodations, see Disability Support Services webpage: emilygriffith.edu/disability-support-services/.

-Contact student.success@emilygriffith.edu for more academic resources.
+Visit emilygriffith.edu/resources for more academic resources.

 Testing for English Language Acquisition (ELA)